MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-analyze-activity-logs-with-microsoft-graph.md

 ## Prerequisites

 - For license and role requirements, see [Microsoft Entra monitoring and health licensing](../../fundamentals/licensing.md#microsoft-entra-monitoring-and-health).
-- [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator) role to consent to required permissions.
+- To consent to the required permissions, you need the [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator).

 To make requests to the Microsoft Graph API, you must first: